 The results are presented using the grand mean number of juveniles stranded for each month of emergence under each water year type and all water year types combined (Table 11N-28 through Table 11N-30).
 The analysis assumes that under equal flow conditions the fry and early juvenile stage of all runs and species are equally vulnerable to stranding.
 To determine the results for a given species or run, the estimated months for which the fry typically emerge (Table 11N-27), are consulted in the tables of results.
-The effects of dewatering flows are tracked by the analysis from the month of emergence through the three months (90 days) following.
+The effects of dewatering flows are tracked by the analysis from the month of emergence through the 3 months (90 days) following.
 These periods are given in the tables.

 All three river locations show the largest differences between Alternatives 1, 2, and 3 and the NAA for the cohorts of fry that emerged during the months of April, May, June, and July (Table 11N-28 through Table 11N-30).
 The May cohort generally shows the biggest differences and all the May differences are reductions in juvenile stranding, with the largest reduction, 55%, occurring at the Battle Creek location under Alternative 1B in May of Critically Dry Water Years.
-The largest increases in juvenile stranding occur for the April cohort at all three locations, ranging as high as 30% in dry years under Alternatives 1A, 1B and 2 at the Keswick Dam location.
+The largest increases in juvenile stranding occur for the April cohort at all three locations, ranging as high as 30% in Dry Water Years under Alternatives 1A, 1B and 2 at the Keswick Dam location.
 The principal period of stranding vulnerability for winter-run is for cohorts emerging in July through October, when some large reductions and increases in juvenile stranding occur, but large reductions in juvenile stranding are more frequent than large increases.
-Alternatives 1, 2, and 3 are not expected to affect winter-run juvenile stranding (Table N11-28 through Table 11N-30).
+Therefore, Alternatives 1, 2, and 3 are not expected to affect winter-run juvenile stranding (Table N11-28 through Table 11N-30).

 SALMOD

-The SALMOD model outputs for winter-run Chinook salmon are presented in Appendix 11H, SALMOD, Table 1a-1 through Table 1a-4, Table 2a-1 through Table 2a-4, and Figure B-a-1 through Figure B-a-19.
-For all water years combined for all life stages and source of mortality, mean annual winter-run Chinook salmon potential production would be similar under Alt 1A (0.4% greater) and Alt 1B (0.6% greater) relative to the NAA (Appendix 11H, SALMOD, Table 2a-1 and Table 2a-2, Figure B-a-1).
-Further, differences within each water year type in mean annual potential production between Alt 1A and the NAA and between Alt 1B and the NAA would be small (<2%).
-Alt 2 results would be similar to those of Alt 1A and 1B (Appendix 11H, SALMOD, Table 2a-3, Figure B-a-1).
-Beneficial effects on mean annual production under Alt 3 would be slightly greater than those under Alt 1A and Alt 1B, although still very small (≤3%; Appendix 11H, SALMOD, Table 2a-4, Figure B-a-1).
+The Authority used the Salmonid Population Modeling (SALMOD) model to ascertain the potential effect of each alternative on winter-run Chinook salmon mortality and potential production in the Sacramento River.
+A full description of the model can be found in the California WaterFix Biological Assessment (DWR 2016), Attachment 5.D.2, SALMOD Model.
+The SALMOD outputs for winter-run Chinook salmon are presented in Appendix 11H, SALMOD, Table 1a-1 through Table 1a-4, Table 2a-1 through Table 2a-4, and Figure B-a-1 through Figure B-a-19.
+For all water year types combined for all life stages and source of mortality, mean annual winter-run Chinook salmon potential production would be similar under Alternative 1A (0.4% greater) and Alternative 1B (0.6% greater) relative to the NAA (Appendix 11H, Table 2a-1 and Table 2a-2, Figure B-a-1).
+Further, differences within each water year type in mean annual potential production between Alternatives 1A and 1B and the NAA would be small (<2%).
+Alternative 2 results would be similar to those of Alternatives 1A and 1B (Appendix 11H, Table 2a-3, Figure B-a-1).
+Increases in mean annual production under Alternative 3 relative to the NAA would be slightly greater than those under Alternatives 1A and 1B, although still very small (≤3%) (Appendix 11H, Table 2a-4, Figure B-a-1).